mdingena/att-voodoo/README.md

 **Voodoo Client** is a speech recognition application for _A Township Tale_ that lets you invoke magic spells with your voice on game servers that support **Voodoo**.

+[**Voodoo Server**](https://github.com/mdingena/att-voodoo-server) is our bot that listens to all the **Voodoo Clients** out there and sends console commands to the servers they are playing on.

+**Voodoo Spellbook** is a hidden repository that **Voodoo Server** uses to compare a list of spells to what players are invoking.
+Because the **Spellbook** is hidden, players need to discover the right combination of incantations and material components for each spell on their own!

 # 🚀 Installation & usage

 <details>